Last Updated on June 25, 2024 by Tech Queries Team

 Now, suppose your office cubicle is RAM.
 You can store the data, which you regularly use in your cubicle so that you can quickly take the files.
 Similarly, some data is stored in RAM for quick access.
 Just like your cubicle has lesser space than your storage room, the RAM has less storage capacity than the hard disk.

 Now the Cache is like your desk (cabinet).
 It is closest to you, you can pick up files without getting up from your seat, but it has very limited space.
 Likewise, Cache Memory stores only a small amount of data, but it is placed closest to the CPU so that the CPU can quickly access the information.
+Hence, the data stored in it is faster to access.
+However, its size (capacity) is a drawback because it fills up quickly.
+Therefore, you need to clear cache periodically to keep the cache memory free and optimize its performance.

-What is Cache Memory in Android?
+1.2 What is Cache in Android?

 The Mobile Cache is similar to the computer Cache, as mobile phones are also a type of minicomputers.
 The memory used by the CPU to run the applications and files faster on a mobile phone is called Cache Memory.

-What is Internet Cache or Browser Cache?
+1.3 What is Internet Cache or Browser Cache?

 Internet Cache is also known as browser Cache or web Cache.
 When you visit a new website on your web browser, it takes longer to open.
 It is because the browser has to load all the elements of the website.